 All volunteers are invited to enjoy a free meal allowance in the cafeteria or gift shop on the day of volunteering.
-Volunteers are asked to only use this benefit for a meal and not snack items or extra items to take home.
+Volunteers are asked to only use this benefit for a meal (salad bar or an entrée and two sides) or snack items, not extra items to take home.